Amadeus Acquires Bitte To Power Private, Deterministic And Self-Improving Trading Agents

 About Amadeus Protocol: Amadeus Protocol is the privacy settlement layer for agents.
 The network combines verifiable agent execution with privacy-preserving infrastructure, enabling agents that learn, adapt, and execute across multiple chains.

-About is an AI agent platform enabling users to deploy trading strategies through natural language.
+About Bitte: Bitte is an AI agent platform enabling users to deploy trading strategies through natural language.
 Since 2018, the team has built consumer blockchain applications serving artists, creators, and traders.

 Legal Disclaimer: